 Indirect costs should not be discounted, however.
 These include the costs to build Apollo's enabling infrastructure, including the space centers currently known as Johnson, Kennedy, and Stennis.
 Without these facilities and their attendant staff, Apollo obviously would not have happened.
 These data are harder to suss out from congressional budget justifications, and I instead rely on twointernal reports prepared for Congress from NASA's financial office which breaks down facilities and overhead costs from FY 1961 - FY 1973.
 Facilities and overhead costs for Apollo were included in (aptly-named) "Construction of Facilities" and "Administrative Operations" and were considered separately during the congressional appropriations process.

-The sum of the direct and indirect costs provide the $25.8 billion number that closely matches the total cost supplied to Congress in 1973.
+The sum of the direct and indirect costs accounts for the $25.8 billion number that closely matches the total cost reported to Congress in 1973.
 However, I argue that this undercounts the total U.S. investment in Apollo, as there were other efforts pursued in service of the lunar goal throughout the 1960s.
 In particular, Gemini refined operations and rendezvous in low-Earth orbit in service of Apollo.
 The robotic lunar programs in the 1960s also mapped the lunar surface and provided crucial ground-truth in advance of astronauts.
 Just because they weren't included in the Apollo budget account in NASA's ledgers doesn't mean the money wasn't spent.
 I elected to include them as "related programs" and incorporated them into the total cost when speaking of the "lunar effort."

 You may disagree with my subjective accounting decisions.
 It is for that reason that I included the raw data for each fiscal year as presented in the congressional budget justifications.
 You can reconstruct or re-interpret these data to your heart's content.